github/octoforce-actions/docs/Getting Started.md

 - `RELEASE_BRANCH_PREFIX`
   - This is the prefix used for the release branch.
 This is used to identify branches where pull requests should be deployed to test sandbox.
 - `GENERATE_RELEASE`
-  - This is feature flag that is a boolean value that determines whether release notes should be generated.
+  - This is a boolean feature flag that determines whether release notes should be generated.
 - `SALESFORCE_FORMATTED_PROFILES_AND_PERMS`
   - This is a feature flag that is a boolean value that determines whether profiles and permissions should be formatted using the `profile:decompose` plugin.
 - `DEPLOYMENT_TIMEOUT`